 Art and female body

 The female body has always been a recurring theme in Ma Desheng’s work.
 He portraits the fascination and the seduction of the female entity through different techniques.
 For example, in the first period, he used traditional techniques such as calligraphy, to felt pen on paper, to large formats in acrylic.
 Symbols of peace and beauty for Ma Desheng, the feminine silhouettes illustrate a carnal need, the life itself.
 His art is like dancing on the canvas, in a creative process in which freedom is the main character.

 Born in Beijing in 1952, Ma Desheng is one of the first contemporary Chinese artists who anticipate the reform and opening movement initiated by Deng Xiaoping in the late 1970s.
-Suffering from a very serious illness, he is forced to crutches, which did not limit his productivity and creativity.
-Self-taught, starting as an industrial designer and then as an engraver, he quickly came into contact with other internationally renowned Chinese artists such as Ai Weiwei or Wang Keping.
-In 1979, Ma Desheng founded Les Etoiles (Xingxing).
+Health issues forced him to crutches, which did not limit his productivity and creativity at all.
+Self-taught, starting as an industrial designer and then as an engraver, he quickly came into contact with other internationally renowned Chinese artists, such as Ai Weiwei or Wang Keping.
+It was in 1979 that Ma Desheng founded Les Etoiles (Xingxing).
 After difficult times, the end of the Cultural Revolution and the Maoist period imposing socialist realism, the work of the group of Stars and Ma Desheng appears as a true renaissance.